angel-ibm/stro/README.md

   <img src="./images/asteroid.gif" />
 </p>

 In order to assess the risks of an object, astronomers often compare their observations (i.e: their own sky images) with established scientific databases that catalog all known celestial objects.
 Examples of these databases include [GAIA](https://www.cosmos.esa.int/web/gaia/), the [Horizons System](https://ssd.jpl.nasa.gov/horizons/) and the [Minor Planet Center](http://www.minorplanetcenter.net/about).
 These systems house billions of entries and petabytes of data.
 Indeed, the universe is vast.
-The demo illustrates how to create a private image repository in a Data Lakehouse, which is probably what a company would do with its confidential material.
+The demo illustrates how to create a **private image repository in a Data Lakehouse**, which is probably what a company would do with its confidential material.
 The process is depicted in the following picture.
 Note how we split the raw graphical information and the associated metadata.

 ![init](./images/init.png "init")

+In short, we can say that the embeddings are vectorized representations of the image, will we will use for comparing pictures and identifying strange things, and the metadata is tabular information contains additional details about the picture (date, location, weather, exposure, telecope...).The former is what some people would call "unstructured" information and the latter have a traditional structure can be stored in our well-known relational tables.

 ### 1. Content generation: graphics and metadata